-Gavin brings a wealth of experience from over 20 years within Surrey Police, serving in every rank up to the role of Temporary Chief Constable.
+Gavin brings a wealth of experience from over 20 years within Surrey Police, serving in every rank up to the role of Chief Constable.
 His background and passion for policing Surrey means he is ideal for this role, leading on performance and change to keep Surrey safe.

 Gavin has overall responsibility for strategic and operational co-ordination, professional standards, change programmes and Force performance.
 Gavin also leads for Surrey and Sussex Police on digital projects and is the National Police Chief's Council lead for Local Policing.